 This post may contain affiliate links, please read my Disclosure policy.

-No one knows exactly when recessions will hit the economy either.
+No one knows exactly when recessions will hit the economy either, unless there is an impactful event.
 However, there are signs interpreted by the experts as pointing or not to a downturn.

 For people who work freelancing, are entrepreneurs or investors, readiness takes a whole new meaning.
-The main reason is uncertainty of earnings for the freelancers and risk taking for investors.
+The main reasons are uncertainty of earnings for the freelancers and risk taking for investors.

 The signs that point to an economic recession can be very technical and fundamental.
 Experts try to read the tea leaves to predict this event.
 You can spot things happening in and around the Financial sectors.